julsweonCodes/StoryTracks-be/README.md

 Frameworks: Spring Boot(Backend), NextJS(Frontend), AWS(MySQL RDS, Amazon S3)
 <br><br>

+🧱 Repository Structure
+StoryTracks is composed of three modular repositories under the same project umbrella:

+StoryTracks-fe
+Frontend built with Next.js.
+Handles UI/UX, client-side routing, and integration with Google Maps API and Gemini API.

+StoryTracks-be
+Backend built with Spring Boot.
+Manages authentication, post processing, and business logic.

+StoryTracks-infra
+Infrastructure-as-Code and deployment settings.
+Includes AWS setup, database configuration, and CI/CD pipelines.

+This structure allows each part of the application to be developed and maintained independently while ensuring smooth integration across services.

 ## 🥁 How to use our app
 **🗺️📍 Explore posts based on your location!**